 Offer Quality Content with The Use of Dynamic Content

-This means you don’t have much time to be creating content from scratch every time you need to send a marketing email.
+Getting a solid strategy built takes work but with the help of dynamic content it can be a bit easier.
+This means you don’t have much time to create content from scratch every time you need to send a marketing email.

-Introducing Dynamic Content.
-A term for the fields of an email body that change based on the interests or past behavior of the recipient, dynamic content allows for an email can have custom content fields that change based on your customers’ preferences, so you don’t have to set each manually every time you’re sending an email marketing communication.
+Dynamic content is a term for the fields of an email body that change based on the interests or past behavior of the recipient, dynamic content allows for an email can have custom content fields that change based on your customers’ preferences, so you don’t have to set each manually every time you’re sending an email marketing communication.

 Subscriber List Hygiene

-Your first priority should be to gather all of those emails you’ve been collecting and make sure receive their consent to contact them.
+Your priority should be to gather all of those emails you’ve been collecting and make sure you receive their consent to contact them.
 Once you have consent, they’re yours to contact!

 Here are a few best practices to implement as you’re starting off the list hygiene:

 • List cleanse.
+Your manufacturing email list can get cluttered.
 You’ll want to start by running a list cleanse through any email address you haven’t sent to in the last 3-6 months.
 A list cleansing service, like the one we offer, will help scrub out the bad, invalid, and potential spam trap email addresses that can harm your deliverability rate, if used.

 • Say ‘no’ to list purchases.
 You should grow your own list.
 Besides, you have your current customers you can start out with.